devdatalab/flfp/README.md

 urban/rural split), and any other regional categorizations that we need.

+`merge_ecpc_flfp.do`: This merges the village/town-collapsed economic
+census (`ec_flfp_shrid.dta`) with a set of variables from the SHRUG-population census for analysis where we want to link EC and SHRUG.
+This should save `flfp_ecpc.dta`.

 `make_flfp.do`: this should be a file in the root folder that runs all the build files in the correct order.
 A user should be able to run `make_flfp.do`, and then run any of the analysis files without